michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 40. But Jeshu answered and said to him, Shemun, I have somewhat to say to thee.
 He said to him, Say, Rabi.

-41. Jeshu said to him, A certain creditorLord of debt. had two debtors: the one owed him five hundred dinoree, and the other fifty dinoree.
+41. Jeshu said to him, A certain creditor

 42. And when they had nothing to pay, he forgave them both.
 Which, therefore, of them the most would love him?